PyWPS/pywps-workshop/03-Testing.md

 Something was wrong in `ows:GetCapabilities`, the namespace is incorrect it should be `wps:GetCapabilities`

-In case of python error in the called process, pywps will dump the python stack into the ExceptionReport
+In case of python error in the called process, PyWPS will dump the python stack into the ExceptionReport